renaissance-publishing/renaissance/content/chapters/26-items.md

 The largest shields in common use by single fighters, tower shields also provide cover for the ranks behind them, as well as an impassible wall to opponents in front.

 Some armies deploy these shields in formation, where they can be powerful defensive weapons;
-tower shields in the front ranks can cover pikeman in rear ranks, creating a powerful formation--if one that is vulnerable to being flanked.
+tower shields in the front ranks can cover pikeman in rear ranks, creating a powerful formation — if one that is vulnerable to being flanked.
-Many Dwarven holds use tower shields in the defence of their holds; there, they allow them to nearly completely block off the narrow hallways and irregular stone tunnels of their homes.
+Many Dwarven holds use tower shields in the defense of their holds; there, they allow them to nearly completely block off the narrow hallways and irregular stone tunnels of their homes.
-Some Gnollish families in Northland Province have also developed a fighting style that centers on the use of a tower shield; the style is notably different from the one used by their Dwarven neighbors, and focuses on maximizing the defence provided by the shield in melee combat.
+Some Gnollish families in Northland Province have also developed a fighting style that centers on the use of a tower shield; the style is notably different from the one used by their Dwarven neighbors, and focuses on maximizing the defense provided by the shield in melee combat.

 Armour: 4

 Drawback: -10 COO-linked skills

 Tags: Off-hand, Heavy

+### Archer's Shield

+The Archer's Shield is a massive shield designed for use by formations of archers, crossbows, or hand-cannons.
+These massive shields can completely cover the wielder, and are equipped with a spike that can be driven into the ground.
+While the offer impressive defenses, they are not particularly  mobile.

+- Armor: 5
+- Drawback: -15 COO-linked skills
+- Special: Cover
+  - Archer's shields provide *partial cover* to their users against most attacks.
+- Special: Planting
+  - Archers' shields can be *planted* in suitable ground — that is, ground that can be penetrated by the spike (so, for example, archer's shields cannot be planted on rocks).
+  - *Planting* or *uprooting* and archer's shield is a *quick action*.
+  - While planted, the shield is effectively immobile; if the user wishes to move, they must either *uproot* the shield or abandon it.
+  - While planted, the penalty to COO-linked skills is reduced to -5, and the *Cumbersome* tag is negated.
+- Special: Fire-Port
+  - Archer's shields intended for use with crossbows and hand-cannons are often fitted with braces and small openings, allowing a crossbow or hand-cannon to be braced against the shield (as described in *Cover* in *Combat*).
+- Tags: Off-hand, Heavy, Cumbersome, *Plantable*, *Cover*

 ## Weapons